World War II veteran's remains returned to United States for burial after more than 80 years - KESQ

 Click here for updates on this story

-RIVERSIDE, California (KCAL) — After more than 80 years, the remains of an 26-year-old killed overseas during World War II are being returned to the United States for burial at Riverside National Cemetery.
+RIVERSIDE, California (KCAL) -- After more than 80 years, the remains of a 26-year-old killed overseas during World War II are being returned to the United States for burial at Riverside National Cemetery.

 Private First Class Charles Powers was enlisted in the U.S. Army when he got stationed to serve in the Philippines during World War II.
 He was there just days after the attack on Pearl Harbor, when the bombing turned to American bases in the Pacific.